opophehu/classification_Steam_Discount/README.md

     │
     ├── notebooks          <- All analysis and feature engineering done.
 Data is loaded from personal aws instance.
     │
+    ├── presentation       <- 3 minute PDF presentation made for this project.
+    │
     └── requirements.txt   <- The requirements file for reproducing the analysis environment.